intechstudio/grid-documentation/reference-manual/control-element-functions/button.svelte.md

         - value: integer, ranging 0...127
     - **What:** This function returns the maximum value of the button state.
 This is `127` by default.
       When given a parameter, this function changes the maximum value of the button state according to the `value` given as parameter.
     - **Example:** The code `self:button_max(110)` will set the value of the button to `110` when pressed down.
+This can be useful to set easy to use values for a switch, like `self:button_max(1)` will make it so that there are only two values this button can send out `0` and `1`.
 ### button_mode
     - shortname: bmo
     - **How:** `self:button_mode()` or `self:button_mode(mode)`
-        - resolution: integer, ranging 0...127
+        - mode: integer, ranging 0...127
     - **What:** This function returns the value of the button mode.
 This is `0` by default.
 Button mode means how many 'steps' the button has between its maximum and minimum value.
-For example when the function is used to set this value like this: `self:bmo(mode)` the resolution parameter will govern the number of steps.
+For example when the function is used to set this value like this: `self:button_mode(mode)` the resolution parameter will govern the number of steps.
-    - **Example:** The code `self:button_mode(2)` will make the default button a 3-step switch.
+    - **Example:** The code `self:button_mode(2)` will make the button a 3-step switch.
 The three states will be `0` , `63` and `127`.
 ### button_elapsed_time
     - shortname: bel
     - **How:** `self:button_elapsed_time()`